jhclark/multeval/README.md

                    --meteor.language en
 ```

-If you'd also like 1) a Latex table at you can copy-paste into your paper and 2) the hypotheses from the median optimization run ranked by improvement/decline over your baseline system, then run it like this:
+If you'd also like 1) a Latex table at you can copy-paste into your paper and 2) the hypotheses from the median optimization run ranked by improvement/decline over your baseline system and 3) A list of sentence-level metric scores including submetrics such as BLEU precision and brevity, then run it like this:

 ``` bash
 ./multeval.sh eval --refs example/refs.test2010.lc.tok.en.* \